Treatment Option Overview

 CAR T-cell therapy.
 A type of treatment in which a patient's T cells (a type of immune cell) are changed in the laboratory so they will bind to cancer cells and kill them.
 Blood from a vein in the patient's arm flows through a tube to an apheresis machine (not shown), which removes the white blood cells, including the T cells, and sends the rest of the blood back to the patient.
 Then, the gene for a special receptor called a chimeric antigen receptor (CAR) is inserted into the T cells in the laboratory.
 Millions of the CAR T cells are grown in the laboratory and then given to the patient by infusion.
 The CAR T cells are able to bind to an antigen on the cancer cells and kill them.

 Chemotherapy is given to kill cancer cells.
 Healthy cells, including blood-forming cells, are destroyed by the cancer treatment.
-A bone marrow or peripheral stem cell transplant are treatments to replace the blood-forming cells.
+A bone marrow or peripheral blood stem cell transplant are treatments to replace the blood-forming cells.
 Stem cells (immature blood cells) are removed from the blood or bone marrow of the patient or a donor and are frozen and stored.
 After the patient completes chemotherapy, the stored stem cells are thawed and given back to the patient through an infusion.
 These reinfused stem cells grow into (and restore) the body's blood cells.

 New types of treatment are being tested in clinical trials.